Nexmo/stitch-js-quickstart/docs/2-inviting-members.md

 </script>
 ```

-Next, update the login form to show the conversation elements instead of the message elements when the form is submitted.
+Next, update the login form handler to show the conversation elements instead of the message elements when the form is submitted.

 ```js